Adexandria/food_detector/README.md

 2. Processes the image

-3. Classifies the food item using classifers
+3. Classifies the food item using classifiers

 The classifier uses pretrained: